straut12/al-folio/README.md

 Now, feel free to customize the theme however you like (don't forget to change the name!).
 After you are done, **commit** your final changes.

+There is no blog nav page.
+To add the blog to the Nav bar update the name in _config.yml blog field

 ---

 #### Deployment